 - A twin-tailed shape enables the skier to take off and land backward.
 The skier will do this while jumping.
 The twin tip helps a skier exit a turn faster, especially on bumps.

 - Flared tail shapes are narrow, versatile, moderately turned up, and slightly tapered skis.
 They have a grip at the end of the skier’s turn.
 Flared tail shapes release the ski with minimal effort.

 - A flat tail gives more control on firm snow, suitable for aggressive race skiers.
 A flat tail gives skiers power until they choose to exit the turn.
 Skiers will need more effort to exit.

 The flex of your skis refers to the level of resistance and stiffness of your skis – the less flex on your skis, the more resistance and rigidity you will have.
 Your aggressiveness, weight, and your skiing conditions will determine the flex of your skis.

 Softer, less rigid skis are suitable for beginners, children, and mellow intermediates.
 On the other hand, skiers who choose medium flex skis should be able to ski at various speeds.
 Stiff skis are for people who move at high speeds and are the most aggressive skiers.

 Find The Best Ski & Snowboard Rentals For Colorado Mountains!

 Determining what skis are right for you can be easy if you have the right information.
-If you are looking for rental skis for the Colorado Mountains, Virgin Islands Ski Rental has you covered.
+If you’re in search of rental skis for the Colorado Mountains, visit Virgin Islands Ski Rental in Silverthorne, CO.
+We’ve got you covered!
 We provide our customers with the right skiing equipment and the best fit possible to give you a seamless experience.
 Instead of just walking into our store, we encourage you to book our skis online and save 10%, or contact us for more information.